tkim/t1/README.md

 Note for Developers
 -------------------
 The T1 system works on an Exception Basis with easy to follow maintenance.
 This is opposite to existing platforms.

 It is easy to write software so that the Asset Manager has to hire more dedicated staff.

-Please be cognisant of this fact when adding software and design for the systematic and not user processing.
+Please be cognisant of this fact when adding software and design for systematic and not user processing.